DjCooGie/prep2project/README.md

+# Akan People
+#### Description
+  This web application takes a person's birthday and calculates the day of the week they were born and outputs their Akan Name depending on their gender.

 ## Author
 Evans ON

-### Description
-This web application takes a person's birthday and calculates the day of the week they were born and outputs their Akan Name depending on their gender.

 ### Akan Webpage
 ![Camouflage](media/readme.png)